“Stories of human nature are linked with pathologies of places.”

 “I love welcoming new newsletters into my inbox and this one looks like it’ll be a ripper!” —Erin Cook

 “Really enjoyed the newsletter, love the range of content on there, especially the article recommendations, and the quotes you picked out!
-It made me feel like I was reading an actual newsletter, and I was back in the early 00s, traveling around Asia, when Internet cafes were still a thing, and smartphones were not to be seen.
-Don’t know why exactly I got that feeling, but it was a golden one.” —Liang Lu-Hai
+It made me feel like I was reading an actual newsletter, and I was back in the early 00s, traveling around Asia, when Internet cafes were still a thing, and smartphones were not to be seen.” —Liang Lu-Hai

 “She lives the way I can only dream of, chasing stories deep into parts less trodden.” —Florentyna Leow